microsoft/onnxruntime/BUILD.md

 #### Android NNAPI Execution Provider

-If you want to use NNAPI Execution Provider on Android, see [docs/execution_providers/NNAPI-ExecutionProvider.md](/docs/execution_providers/NNAPI-ExecutionProvider.md).
+If you want to use NNAPI Execution Provider on Android, see [NNAPI Execution Provider](/docs/execution_providers/NNAPI-ExecutionProvider.md).

 ##### Build Instructions